nus-tic2002-AY2324S1/duke/docs/Report.md

     - Delete the local file when it empties the task list.
     - Create a new local file when it creates a new task list.

-7. As a user, I want to be able to see the help message when I forget how to use the program.
+7. As a user, I want to be able to see the list of commands that I can use when I forget how to use the program.

 8. As a user, I want to be able to see all the tasks in the task list that I have added.